EpicGamerGlobal/Arya_Salem09.github.io/README.md

 # Arya_Salem09.github.io
-Trying to code a website
+trying to code a website
+i dont know css so its gonna look a little icky till i figure things out